carlosmunoz/zanata-wiki/JMS-Messaging.md

     jboss-cli.sh --file=path/to/standalone.cli.messaging.config

 Verify the result is successful.
-You should have the configuration file looks like below:
+You should have the configuration file looks like below (**NOTE:** xmlns will vary depending on which version of EAP or wildfly you are using.):

 ```xml
 <server xmlns="urn:jboss:domain:1.4">